darekkay/dashboard/docs/blog/Unreleased.md

 # 1.0.11

+## Features

+A new button in the settings modal makes it possible to delete all user data.
+This is especially useful in the early stage of development, as the main data schema may still change regularly.

 ## Documentation

 The project documentation is now hosted on [my own domain](https://dashboard.darekkay.com/docs/).
 The GitHub Markdown preview is nice (and can still be used), but a separate site has some advantages: